zrobertson466920/zrobertson466920.github.io/_posts/2025-01-12-SocerersApprentice.md

 2. Goethe, J.W.
 (1797).
 Der Zauberlehrling.
 3. May, R.M.
 (1976).
 Simple mathematical models with very complicated dynamics.
 4. Turner, A.M., et al. (2021).
 Optimal Policies Tend to Seek Power.

----

-*This post builds on research presented at [Conference/Workshop].
-The bifurcation diagram was generated using Python with NumPy and Matplotlib.
-Code available on GitHub.*